TreAgron/ThermalMultiviewExample/README.md

 Alle  data for this example is provided, also the results of single steps that provide the input of a subsequent step are provided.

 ![Example of Agisoft](Images/AgisoftExample.PNG)
-*Example of an aligned thermal images in an Agisoft project*
+*Example of aligned thermal images in an Agisoft project.*

 ![Examle of a geojson shape file ](Images/GeoJson.png) *Example of a geojson shape file.
 Different colours indicate different experimental treatments.
-Centroids are in red*
+Centroids are in red.*

 ### Code for spatial correction in R-Package SpATS